lupyuen/lupyuen.github.io/src/led.md

 The table says that __GPIO 11, 17 and 14__ may be mapped to __PWM Channels 1, 2 and 4__ (by calling the PWM HAL Functions).
 Perfect!

-Remember that we tweaked the spacing of the blinking to get multiple levels of brightness?
+Remember that we tweaked the spacing of the blinking to get many levels of brightness?

 We call this the __Duty Cycle__ in PWM.